Diksha621/NewsBytes/README.md

 - I mapped short url to the actual url but this process is on the fly when used click on short url it will be redireced to original url

 - If url got expired then it will be redirected to error page which displays url expired

+- I used Mysql by assuming current storage required is less for large storage we can use nosql and to avoid collision of urls zookeeper will work